 There you have it.
-These are the most common (beginner) mistakes made in WordPress.
+These are the most common mistakes WordPress users need help with.
 Although you may have noticed a few things listed here that are not just mistakes beginners make.
 Make sure you avoid these and you’re well under way with your WordPress site.

 Keep on reading: WordPress SEO: The definitive guide »